TeemuT1/name-app/README.md

 # Name-app
 A name listing app displaying names and their amounts in a .json file.

+Front end code is under the 'src' folder.
+Back end server is in the root.

 Initially the names are sorted by popularity.
 The buttons in the name table header can be used to sort them alphabetically or by amount, ascending or descending.